veetaragpatil/CyberSecurity-tools/README.md

-<h1>A collection of open-source tools for cyber security professionals and enthusiasts.
-This repository contains a collection of tools and scripts that can be used to enhance the security of your systems and networks.</h1>
+A collection of open-source tools for cyber security professionals and enthusiasts.
+This repository contains a collection of tools and scripts that can be used to enhance the security of your systems and networks.

 <p>moving next in this repo we will learn the defensive security and offensive security using most valuble tools.</p>